-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Sugarloaf Path.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Sugarloaf Path.

 Sugarloaf Path runs from Logy Bay to Quidi Vidi.

 Check the map for the following details:

 - The trail is 8.9 km in length.